CountBricks: Sacramento 95816 Air Conditioner Install Costs

 From Estimate to Final Invoice—All in One Platform

-• Change orders: Dictate changes by phone; AI updates quantities and pricing in real time
+• Change orders: Update quantities and pricing in real time

 Case Study: Midtown Craftsman Retrofit

-A 1915 Craftsman lacked ductwork and offered little attic space.
-Using CountBricks blueprint takeoff, the contractor generated a mini-split layout in under 15 minutes, instantly priced conduits, line sets, and a 24,000 BTU condenser.
-Real-time material updates saved $1,200 when copper prices dropped the following week.
-The homeowner signed within a day, impressed by the transparency.
+A 1915 Craftsman lacked ductwork.
+Using blueprint takeoff, a mini-split layout was generated in 15 minutes, saving $1,200 when copper prices dropped.
+The homeowner signed within a day.

 Your Next Step

-Whether you are a GC bidding ten homes or a homeowner searching for comfort, CountBricks.com/consultation connects you with a Sacramento estimator who can walk the site—virtually or in person—and deliver an itemized proposal before you leave the driveway.
+Whether a GC bidding homes or a homeowner seeking comfort, connect with a Sacramento estimator for an itemized proposal.

 Project A – Two-Zone Mini-Split for a Loft Apartment